 But how much does a treadmill weigh?

 Most motorized treadmills weigh between 200-300 pounds.
-The average weight for is around 200 pounds (90 kg) for treadmills made for residential use.
+The average weight for is around 220 pounds (90 kg) for treadmills made for residential use.
 The weight depends on the motor, belt, and frame of the treadmill.

 Many treadmills come with built in speakers, cup holders, heart monitors which can also add to the weight of the treadmill.